-- RJ-45 Ethernet cables for connecting network devices.
-A category 6a and higher cable is required for 10G ports; a category 5e and higher cable is required for all other ports. - Console cable for using the console port to manage your switch. - Tools for installing the hardware.
+- RJ-45 Ethernet cables (Category 5e or higher) for connecting network devices. - Tools for installing the hardware.
 The rack-mount kit packed with the switch contains four rubber feet for desktop placement, and two brackets and twelve screws for rack-mounting.
-If the supplied screws are lost, use replacement screws in the following size: - Diameter of the screw head: 6.9 mm - Length of face of screw head to base of screw: 5.9 mm - Shaft diameter: 3.94 mm
+If the supplied screws are lost, use replacement screws in the following size: - Diameter of the screw head: 6.9 mm - Length of face of screw head to base of screw: 5.9 mm - Shaft diameter: 3.94 mm - The wall mount kit includes screws and anchors.
+If the supplied screws are lost, use replacement screws in the following size: - Diameter of the screw head: 6.8 mm - Length of face of screw head to base of screw: 16 mm - Shaft diameter: 3.5 x 1.3 mm

-Computer with Internet Explorer (version 9.0, 10.0, 11.0), or Firefox (version 36.0, 37.0 or higher), or Chrome (version 40,41,42 or higher) for using the web-based interface or the console port to manage your switch.
+Computer with Internet Explorer (version 9.0, 10.0, 11.0), or Firefox (version 36.0, 37.0, or higher), or Chrome (version 40,41,42 or higher) for using the web-based interface.

-Mounting the Cisco 350X Series Switches
+Mounting the Cisco 250 Series Smart Switches